 I received this email: hey Joe, I want to raise my NAD levels, but I don't want to take supplements like NMN or nicotinamide riboside because they are expensive.
 What do you suggest?
 Raising NAD (nicotinamide adenine dinucleotide) is quite popular with those who want to attempt to slow their aging process.
-While this is often accomplished with supplements like NMN (nicotinamide mononucleotide) and nicotinamide riboside (NR), I think there is a better, more natural way.
+While many achieve this through supplements such as NMN (nicotinamide mononucleotide) and nicotinamide riboside (NR), I believe there's a superior, more natural approach.

 What is NAD?